With everything going on in the world right now… economy, lay offs, doom and gloom news…

 Hiring managers prefer someone who is a specialist rather than a generalist.

-Resource: If you’re unclear about how to identify the ONE role that you should be going after, you can watch these training modules.
-It’s Part 1 of our coaching program that ONLY our paid clients get access to, and you can watch it completely for free to help you with this step.
+Resource: If you’re unclear about how to identify the ONE role that you should be going after, you can watch this video to learn the 3 frameworks to land high paying jobs.

 Step 2: Study 15 to 25 job descriptions of this role